BenMakesGames/RpgGame/README.md

    * https://dotnet.microsoft.com/en-us/download/dotnet/7.0
    * Download the "x64" version of the installer; Windows and Mac downloads are available
      ![screenshot of .NET download page, with 64-bit downloads highlighted](!docs/dotnet-download.png)
-2. Download PetGame!
+2. Download RpgGame!
    * Download a ZIP using the green "Code" button, above; unzip it wherever you like.
 3. Run the game!
-   1. Open the `PetGame/PetGame` folder, and open a terminal/PowerShell window there (in Windows, hold Shift and right-click on some empty space in the folder, and select "Open PowerShell window here")
+   1. Open the `RpgGame/RpgGame` folder, and open a terminal/PowerShell window there (in Windows, hold Shift and right-click on some empty space in the folder, and select "Open PowerShell window here")
       ![a picture showing how to open the powershell](!docs/open-powershell.png)
    2. Type `dotnet run`, and press enter!
 4. In your browser, visit http://localhost:5083

 If all went well, you should see a simple page with Login and Sign Up buttons!

-If the instructions aren't quite clicking for you, I've created a 12 minute video that walks through the process of getting PetGame up and running:
+If the instructions aren't quite clicking for you, I've created a 12 minute video that walks through the process of getting RpgGame up and running:

 * [Make a Browser Pet Game in C# ...](https://www.youtube.com/watch?v=jPzAvcCX2tk)